 HealthLabs has a variety of tests available, from the basic STD test to panels that include multiple tests.
-It typically costs $139 – $298, depending on the type of test and location.
+It typically costs up to $298, depending on the type of test and location.

-One of the biggest brands in at-home testing, Nurx has a comprehensive STD test panel that includes tests for gonorrhea, syphilis, HIV, and hepatitis B and C. Depending on the type of test you need, expect to pay between $78 and $150.
+One of the biggest brands in at-home testing, Nurx has a comprehensive STD test panel that includes tests for gonorrhea, syphilis, HIV, and hepatitis B and C. Depending on the type of test you need, expect to pay up to $150.